 "Special ops teams" were each handed a file containing a series of challenges related to our study of Jamestown, decoders and clues to crack the code of the safe that would help Captain Smith save the colony.
 Shout-outs to special ops teams StormRacer88 (from my homeroom class), WindJet101 (from Mrs. Bouffard's homeroom class) and JetNinja25 (from Mrs. Cummings' homeroom class) for being the first teams to help save the colony!

-Breakout EDU games can be used to introduce a new lesson or concept, or to reinforce and strengthen learning.
+"Escape Room" learning experiences motivate and engage all students and can be used to introduce a new lesson or concept, or to reinforce and strengthen learning.
 The games provide a student-centered learning experience where students use critical thinking, collaboration, creativity and communication to problem-solve and own their learning, apply their understanding of new content or even discover it.
 One of the best aspects of these games is that they provide students with many opportunities to fail forward.
-Every unsuccessful attempt to solve a puzzle and open a lock forces the player to try again.
-These geography-savvy sixth graders were determined to solve all of the puzzles within the allotted 45-minute timeframe.
-The first team broke the codes within 41 minutes and the second team broke them within 44 minutes - just under the wire!
-It was just as thrilling for me to observe as it was for students to participate - it was wonderful to see them supporting one another as learners and persevering through the more difficult aspects of the challenge.
-Student feedback: "Please, can we do another one soon?"
-You can bet we will and next time, we'll level up!
+Every unsuccessful attempt to solve a puzzle and decipher a code forces the player to try again.
+These young historians were determined to solve all of the puzzles within the allotted 35-minute timeframe.
+It was just as thrilling for me to observe as it was for students to participate - it was wonderful to see them supporting one another as learners and persevering through the more difficult aspects of the challenges.
+Well PlayED, kids!